CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

 There are several causes of these errors:

 1. Did you remember to `conda activate ldm`?
-If your terminal prompt begins with "(ldm)" then you activated it.
+If your terminal prompt begins with "(invokeai)" then you activated it.
 If it begins with "(base)" or something else you haven't.

 2. You might've run `./scripts/preload_models.py` or `./scripts/invoke.py`